schleidl/rsync-incremental-backup/README.md

-# rsync-incremental-backup
+# rsync-incremental-backup Adapted for OSX

-Configurable bash scripts to send incremental backups of your data to a local or remote target, using [rsync](https://download.samba.org/pub/rsync/rsync.html).
+Configurable bash scripts to send incremental backups of your data to a local or remote target, using [rsync](https://download.samba.org/pub/rsync/rsync.html). __Warning__: I have only adapted and tested the local backup script.

 ## Description

-These scripts does (as many as you want) incremental backups of the desired directory to another local or remote directory.
+These scripts does (as many as you want) incremental backups of the desired directory to another local or remote directory on a Mac computer.
 The first directory acts as a master (doesn't get modified), making copies of itself at the second directory (slave).
 Then, you can browse the slave directory and get any file included into any previous backup.